 - Teacher (Note: Teaching jobs may also restrict tattoos and piercings.)

 Are Dress Code Policies a Form of Discrimination?

 You may be wondering if companies can, in fact, deny employment based on your personal appearance.
-According to Goldman & Ehrlich, a Chicago-based employment law firm,
+According to Goldman & Ehrlich, a Chicago-based employment law firm:

 “Employers are legally allowed to create and enforce grooming and appearance codes of conduct.
 However, these must not specifically target a protected class and the rules must relate directly to the job.”

 It’s important to note that some restrictions are not put in place due to the company’s choice, but due to sanitary regulations.
 For instance, in kitchens or factories where food is made and packaged, employees with long or large hair must often wear hairnets.
 Other establishments like banks and hotels simply prefer for their associates to look approachable and inoffensive.

 If your company enforces a stricter dress code that discourages alternative hairstyles, you may want to consider a more office-appropriate style or color, such as one of the hairstyles suggested by Women’s Weekly.
 A popular option is to dye layers of hair underneath the top layer, thus creating a “hidden” look.